sam-k0/GMExt/README.md

 ## Step 6: Import to GMS
   Congrats!
 It worked!

- **You can now simply drag and drop this *gmez file onto the GameMaker Studio window and import it!**
+Importing to GMS2+
+- Drag and drop the .gmez onto the window.

+Importing to GMS1.4
+- For some reason, it doesn't like the generated gmez.
+- Instead, open the .extension.gmx file